overblog/GraphQLBundle/UPGRADE-1.0.md

 ### Change arguments of `TypeGenerator` class

-The `TypeGenerator` service is used internally for GraphQL types compilation.
+The `Overblog\GraphQLBundle\Generator\TypeGenerator` service is used internally for GraphQL types compilation.
 If you overridden the service definition, please take into account the new constructor signature:

 ```diff
 public function __construct(